BetterBuiltFool/weaktree/README.md

 class weaktree.WeakTreeNode(data: Any, trunk: WeakTreeNode | None, cleanup_mode: CleanupMode, callback: Callable | None)
 ```

-The unit of a weak tree.
+The base unit of a weak tree.
 Stores a weak reference to its data, and cleans itself up per the cleanup mode when that data expires.
 If a callback is provided, that will be called when the reference expires as well.

 ```python
 method __init__(data: Any, trunk: WeakTreeNode | None, cleanup_mode: CleanupMode, callback: Callable | None) -> None